Synergy Spanish Review | Best Way to Learn Spanish or Scam?

 So I knew more than “hola” and “cerveza por favor” – amongst a few other phrases.

-The other travellers didn’t care to learn more.
+The other travelers didn’t care to learn more.
 They didn’t want to get off the gringo trail and connect with locals.
-But I did.

 I wanted to make new friends and explore different cultures.
 And I was tired of relying on locals who spoke English.
 I couldn’t do anything for myself.
 My dream was to travel freely and communicate with Spanish-speaking people.